akhal3d96/KawaiiOS/README.md

 [![Build Status](https://travis-ci.com/nemoload/KawaiiOS.svg?branch=master)](https://travis-ci.com/nemoload/KawaiiOS)

 ## What is KawaiiOS?
 KwaiiOS is a hobbyist 32-bit, uniprocessor, operating system made for educational purposes.
 Its final goal is to be a UNIX-like operating system.
 It's tested on an Intel Q35 chipset virtual machine.
+IT'S FULL OF BUGS.

 <p align="center">
 <img src="https://raw.githubusercontent.com/nemoload/KawaiiOS/master/screenshots/screenshot1.png">
 </p>

+## Known Issues
+* Multiboot headers aren't being handled yet so you have to load the kernel elf file directly to qemu in order to load it.

+* ¯\\\_(° ͜ʖ °)_/¯

 ## How to compile annd run it?
 ### Requirments: